Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market analysis and research for various clients

-- Acquired strong skills developed in Excel and PowerPoint
+- Achieved proficiency for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020